 We don't currently use crews of three to respond to life risk incidents and we won't be proposing to do that.
-In this CRMP we are looking at options for how we respond to non-life risk incidents. such as a small fire on open ground, notably when a fire engine would otherwise become unavailable due to short term staffing issues.
+In this CRMP we are looking at options to prevent fire engines becoming unavailable due to short term staffing issues.
 This approach will protect our life risk response (see our 2024/27 proposals section for more information).

 It is not our intention to take 10 minutes to get to an incident, this is our minimum standard.
-In reality, in 2023 our average attendance time was much quicker at 5 minutes 53 seconds\\ from a fire engine being alerted to an incident by Fire Control to it arriving at the incident.
+In reality, in 2023 our average attendance time was much quicker at 5 minutes 53 seconds from a fire engine being alerted to an incident by Fire Control to it arriving at the incident.
 This is one of the fastest response times in the country.